 - Active Memory Dumps.

-First of all, we would recommend you to make a System Restore point.
+First of all, we would recommend you make a System Restore point.
 Because we will be playing with system files and modifying some critical Windows settings.
-Now, we will continue on our quest of making Windows 10 create Dump Files after a Stop Error.
+Now, we will continue on our quest to make Windows 11/10 create Dump Files after a Stop Error.

-Now, first of all, start by opening the Control Panel.
-To do this, just search for Control Panel in the Cortana Search box and clicking on the appropriate results.
+First, open the Control Panel.
+To do this, just search for Control Panel in the Cortana Search box and click on the appropriate results.

 Make sure that you are viewing the contents by their Category.
 Click on the header link labeled as System and Security – or, just right-click on the This PC icon and click on Properties.